Nneji123/RapLyricsBot/README.md

 cd DrakeLyricsBot
 ```

+3. Edit the `.envexample` file and store your keys there.

-3. Run the docker compose command
+4. Run the docker compose command
 ```docker
 docker compose up -d --build
 ```